-Pinecones appear everywhere on the ground during the Christmas month, but we don’t bother considering them as decor objects.
-You may be surprised to know that pinecones can be used to create a number of Christmas tree ornaments.
+Pinecones appear everywhere on the ground during this time of the year but we don’t bother to consider them as decor objects.
+You will be surprised to know that pinecones can be used to create a number of Christmas tree ornaments.
 Have a look at these cute little owls with different expressions on their faces below.
-To craft such cute owls you’ll require colored felt, scissors, a hot glue gun and pinecones of course.
-Crafting them is easy, but if you are not confident, consider the following tutorial.
+To craft one of these you’ll require colored felt, scissors, a hot glue gun and pinecones, of course.
+Crafting pinecone owls is easy but if you are not confident, consider the following tutorial.

 Want to show your passion to travel the world on the Christmas tree?
 Check out this mini globe ornament, which you can craft in a few simple steps.
 You will need a Styrofoam ball, map, glue, glitter, ribbon, a wooden skewer, and a scissor for this Christmas craft.
 Check out the tutorial for help.

-Don’t ever throw wine bottle corks as you can use them to create amazing ornaments for your Christmas tree.
-Look at these little reindeer ornaments, which are entirely made using corks and other embellishments.
-Reindeers are an important element of Christmas, and this DIY project is great to add polar essence to your Christmas tree.
+Don’t throw away the wine bottle corks, you can use them to create amazing ornaments for your Christmas tree.
+Look at these little reindeer, they entirely made using bottle corks and few other embellishments.
+Reindeer have their own during Christmas, and this DIY project is a great way to add a polar essence to your Christmas tree.
 See the tutorial for help.

-How about decorating your Christmas tree with DIY thread ball ornaments?
+How about decorating your Christmas tree with yarn balls?
 It is a cost-friendly project that just requires colorful threads, balloons, and glue.
-The interesting thing is you can create them in different sizes and colors and even involve the kids.
-The DIY Christmas thread balls will give your tree a rustic appeal.
+The interesting thing is, you can create them in different sizes and colors and even involve the kids in the fun.
+See the tutorial at All Things GD.

 Mini Felt Christmas Tree Ornament

 You will love this mini felt Christmas tree, which you can make on a budget using colorful felt and jingle bells.
-To craft this adorable mini tree ornament, you need to cut out and glue colorful felt pieces in shape of a pine tree, then attach a jingle bell or star on its top.
-Kids can also be involved if you’re creating a number of pieces to put on your Christmas tree.
+To craft this adorable mini tree ornament, you need to cut out and glue felt pieces in shape of a pine tree, then attach a jingle bell or star on top.
+Kids can also be involved if you plan on making a number of pieces to put on your Christmas tree.
 See the tutorial at Hello Wonderful.

 Miniature Yarn Wreath

 Aren’t these miniature yarn wreaths the cutest DIY Christmas tree decorations?
 They are perfect to make your Christmas tree undeniably beautiful and unique.
 These yarn wrapped wreaths are super easy to craft.
-All you need is little rubber rings, and desired ornaments.
-Wrap up the rubber rings with yarn of your favorite color, and then glue some embellishments to give it a festive look.
+All you need is little rubber rings and desired ornaments.
+Wrap up the rubber rings with yarn of choice, then glue some embellishments to give it a festive look.
 See the tutorial for help.

 Cute Little Snowman

 Christmas is all about enjoying snowfall with friends and making a snowman in the yard.
 There’s a great chance for you to add an equally attractive snowman on your Christmas tree.
-Make this snowman ornament using foam ball and your DIY skills.
+Make this cute pom-pom snowman Christmas tree ornament using yarn and your DIY skills.

 Cinnamon Stick Tree Decorations